 Previously, he was appointed by the President to serve as the Department of Veterans Affairs Assistant Secretary for Operations, Security, and Preparedness, a position he held until September 1, 2018.
 He had responsibility for the Department’s national security, emergency management response and recovery, personnel security and suitability, and security and law enforcement activities, across a 1700 facility and 375,000 employee enterprise including oversight of the 4800-member VA Police Force.
 He served as the Department’s Continuity Coordinator, Emergency Coordinator, and Federal Senior Intelligence Coordinator, and oversaw policy across VA’s administrations and staff offices for emergency preparedness, continuity, intelligence, counterintelligence, insider threat, special security, national security /emergency preparedness communications, infrastructure protection, personal security and law enforcement programs Additionally, he represented the VA on the National Security Council, Domestic Resilience Group (DRG) and the National Security Policy Coordinating Committee and directed the VA’s 24/7 Integrated Operations Center, Continuity of Operations (COOP) sites, the Law Enforcement Training Center, and the Security and Investigations Center.

-Before his appointment, he was the President and CEO of Old Dominion Strategies, an international and homeland security and program management consulting company, where he advised the Department of Defense Threat Reduction Agency and the Department of Homeland Security on international and national security matters.
+Before his appointment, he was the President and CEO of Old Dominion Strategies, a national, international, and homeland security and program management consulting company, where he advised the Department of Defense Threat Reduction Agency and the Department of Homeland Security on international and national security matters.
 He also advised the American Petroleum Institute and the organization “Veterans for Energy” on the relationships between energy policy and national security.
 Prior to joining the private sector, Don was appointed as Deputy Assistant Secretary of Defense for Homeland Security Integration, where he was responsible for strategic planning and policy development, capability and resource assessment, domestic and international partnership Defense Support of Civil Authority integration, congressional activities, strategic communications, and education issues related to homeland defense and homeland security.
 Additionally, in this capacity he represented the Department of Defense on the Homeland Security Council Domestic Resiliency Group.
-The Hon.Donald P. Loren Rear Admiral, United States Navy (ret)

-Don retired from the U.S. Navy as a Rear Admiral, completing a 31-year naval career, which included command of a guided missile frigate and a Destroyer Squadron, as well as duty in the office of the Chief of Naval Operations; the Staff of the Commander U.S. Naval Forces, Europe; the Joint Staff; and the Office of the Secretary of Defense.
+Don retired from the U.S. Navy as a Rear Admiral, completing a 32-year naval career, which included command of a guided missile frigate, a Destroyer Squadron, and the UNITAS 96 surface and subsurface task force, as well as duty in the office of the Chief of Naval Operations; the Staff of the Commander U.S. Naval Forces, Europe; the Joint Staff; and the Office of the Secretary of Defense.
 His final assignment in uniform was as Deputy Director, Strategic Plans and Policy for Politco-Military Affairs on the Joint Staff.
 There he oversaw all Politco-Military relationships for the U.S. Military with NATO, Europe, Russia, and Africa.
 Subsequent to his naval career, Don served as a Senior National Intelligence Service Executive in the Office of the Director, National Intelligence, where he was assigned as the first Deputy for Operations Support at the then newly created National Counterterrorism Center.
-His responsibilities included coordinating counterterrorism efforts among the 16 intelligence agencies, as well as with the U.S. major international allies.
+His responsibilities included coordinating post 9-11 counterterrorism efforts among the 16 intelligence agencies, as well as with the U.S. major international allies.

 Don served on the Virginia Military Advisory Council, where he and the council served the governor in maintaining a cooperative and constructive relationship between the Commonwealth and the leadership of the Armed Forces of the United States on issues affecting preparedness, public safety, and security.
 He also served as Co-Chairman of the Board of Directors of the National Association for Uniformed Services, and as a member of the Executive Committee and Board of Directors of the Northern Virginia Chamber of Commerce, where he chaired the Veterans and Military Business Council.

 Don has been awarded the Secretary of Defense Medal for Outstanding Public Service, Secretary of Defense Medal for Exceptional Public Service, Department of Veterans Affairs Meritorious Service Medal, Department of Health and Human Service Pinnacle Gold Medal, Defense Superior Service Medal, Legion of Merit, Bronze Star Medal, and various personal, unit, and campaign awards.
 Additionally, he has received the Order of Merit of the Republic of Italy from the Italian Government, has been awarded the New York State Conspicuous Service Cross and Conspicuous Service Star, and was awarded the 2007 Old Dominion University Distinguished Alumnus Award.
+In 2022, Don as inducted into the National Defense University Joint Forces Staff College National Hall of Fame.
 Don is the author of the Naval Institute Press book, The Shipboard Guide to Physical Fitness, has published numerous professional journal articles and papers, and is a frequent op-ed and print, television, and radio media contributor.